-- May be permanent or temporary - May exist as level one, two, and/or three detail - May be used in conjunction with friction ridge detail to form a conclusion
+- May be permanent or temporary - May exist as level one, two, and/or three detail - Appearance is highly variable, dependent on deposition pressure and other factors - May be used in conjunction with friction ridge detail to form a conclusion

-6.5 Level Three Detail Reliability and/or Other Friction Ridge Print Features
+6.5 Reliability of Level Three Detail and/or Other Friction Ridge Print Features

-- A. Because the appearance of level three detail and/or other friction ridge print features (Section 6.3 and Section 6.4) are highly variable depending on deposition pressure and other factors, these details may be used to support a conclusion only when the corresponding area of the friction ridge print is reliable and with similar deposition pressure as the exemplar. - B. If these details are significantly relied upon to reach a conclusion, the examiner must check all available known prints on file to determine whether the details utilized to support a conclusion are reliably and consistently reproduced and the details must be recorded.
+- A. Level three detail and/or other friction ridge print features may be used to support a conclusion only when the corresponding area of the friction ridge print is reliable and with similar deposition pressure as the exemplar. - B. If these details are significantly relied upon to reach a conclusion, the examiner must check all available intentionally recorded print(s) on file to determine whether the details utilized to support a conclusion are reliably and consistently reproduced and the details must be recorded.